-Molecular Formula: KH2PO4 Molecular Weight: 136.1 CAS Number: 7778-77-0 Synonyms: monopotassium phosphate, potassium dihydrogen phosphate
+Molecular Formula: KH2PO4 Molecular Weight: 136.1 CAS Number: 7778-77-0 dihydrogen phosphate

+Synonyms: monopotassium phosphate, potassium

-This product is plant cell culture tested and is suitable for use in plant cell culture applications.
+This product is cell culture and insect cell culture tested.
+It is suitable for use in cell culture and insect cell culture applications.

 Potassium phosphate is a reagent with very high buffering capacity that is widely used in molecular biology, biochemistry, and chromatography.
 Potassium phosphate occurs in several forms: monobasic (KH2PO4), dibasic (K2HPO4), and tribasic (K3PO4).
 Most neutral potassium phosphate buffer solutions consist of mixtures of the monobasic and dibasic forms to varying degrees, depending on the desired pH.
-A table for preparation of 0.1 M potassium phosphate buffer at 25 °C using various proportions of potassium phosphate monobasic and potassium phosphate dibasic has been published.
+A table for preparation of 0.1 M potassium phosphate buffer at 25 °C using various proportions of potassium phosphate monobasic and potassium phosphate dibasic has been published.^{1,2}

-Some limitations of the usefulness of phosphate buffers include their precipitation of Ca2+ and Mg2+, their inhibition of restriction enzyme activity, and their interference in protocols related to DNA ligation and bacterial transformation.
-A study of the effect of freeze-thaw storage cycles on proteins in potassium phosphate and sodium phosphate buffer solutions has been reported.
+Some limitations of the usefulness of phosphate buffers include their precipitation of Ca2+ and Mg2+, their inhibition of restriction enzyme activity, and their interference in protocols related to DNA ligation and bacterial transformation.1 A study of the effect of freeze-thaw storage cycles on proteins in potassium phosphate and sodium phosphate buffer solutions has been reported.3

 The use of high concentrations of potassium phosphate in the immobilization of affinity ligands onto epoxide-activated stationary phases has been reviewed.
-A two-phase system of aqueous potassium phosphate and poly(ethylene glycol) for the isolation of E. coli $\beta$ -galactosidase and $\beta$ -galactosidase fusion proteins has been published.
+A two-phase system of aqueous potassium phosphate and poly(ethylene glycol) for the isolation of E. coli β -galactosidase and β -galactosidase fusion proteins has been published.
 The quantitation of nonionic surfactants in buffered solutions using strong cation and anion exchange HPLC guard columns and potassium phosphate solution has been investigated.